OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Introduction

 This post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).
-To learn more about these, you can read Ryan Rousseau's [two-part series](https://octopus.com/blog/creating-an-octopus-deploy-step-template) on how to create your own step template and publish it to the Library.
+To learn more about these, you can read Ryan Rousseau's [two-part series](https://octopus.com/blog/creating-an-octopus-deploy-step-template) on creating your own step template and publishing it to the Library.

-In addition, this post doesn't cover in great detail how to configure a Vault server or its main concepts.
+In addition, this post doesn't go into great detail about Vault server concepts or how to configure a Vault server.

-The step templates covered in this post perform both [Vault authentication](https://www.vaultproject.io/docs/concepts/auth) and secret retrieval for both versions `1` and `2` of the [Key-Value (kv)](https://www.vaultproject.io/docs/secrets/kv) Secrets Engine.
+The step templates covered in this post perform both [Vault authentication](https://www.vaultproject.io/docs/concepts/auth) and secret retrieval for both versions 1 and 2 of the [Key-Value (kv)](https://www.vaultproject.io/docs/secrets/kv) Secrets Engine.

-All of the step templates make use of the Vault [HTTP API](https://www.vaultproject.io/api-docs) so there are no additional dependencies required to use them, except being able to connect to your Vault server of course.
+All of the step templates make use of the Vault [HTTP API](https://www.vaultproject.io/api-docs) so there are no additional dependencies required to use them, except being able to connect to your Vault server.
 They've all been tested using Vault version `1.7.1` and can run on both Windows and Linux (with `Powershell Core` installed).

 ## Authentication #{authentication}